andrewdollard/key_values/README.md

 How does replica know it's now leader?
 How does revived dead leader know it's now a replica?

-How does a leader-turned-follow request an update?
+How does a leader-turned-follower request an update? starts up connects to replica, if set asks replica for all updates beyond last known LSN